Evancel/Safety-Net/README.md

 Verify the branch: ensure that the feature/case branch contains the correct number of commits and that the restored file matches the content from the 6b2ec72 commit.

- ### Solution:
+### Solution Stage 5/7:Restore:
 $ git checkout feature/case !!!
 $ git checkout 6b2ec72 case_operations.py
 $ git add .
 $ git commit -m "refactor: restored case operations from 6b2ec72"
 $ git log

 ## Work on project.
 Stage 6/7:Another feature
 ### Description